Iowa teen gets life with possibility of parole after 35 years for Spanish teacher’s beating death

-Miller and another teen, Jeremy Goodale, had pleaded guilty in April to the 2021 baseball bat attack on Nohema Graber, a 66-year-old Spanish teacher, as she took her regular afternoon walk in a park in the city of Fairfield.
+Miller and another teen, Jeremy Goodale, had pleaded guilty in April to the 2021 attack on Nohema Graber.
+The 66-year-old teacher was fatally beaten while taking her regular afternoon walk in a park in Fairfield.

+In sentencing Miller, District Court Judge Shawn Showers acknowledged Miller’s young age but also noted he had “cut Nohema Graber’s precious life short,” devastating her family and the community.

+“I find that your intent and actions were sinister and evil.
+Those acts resulted in the intentional loss of human life in a brutal fashion,” Showers said.
+“There is no excuse.”

-Before being sentenced, Miller said Thursday that he accepted responsibility for the killing and apologized to the Graber family.
+Before being sentenced, Miller said in court Thursday that he accepted responsibility for the killing and apologized to the Graber family.

 “I would like to apologize for my actions, first and foremost to the family,” he said.
 “I am sincerely sorry for the distress I have caused you and the devastation I have caused your family.”

-DES MOINES, Iowa (AP) — A sentencing hearing for the first of two Iowa teenagers who pleaded guilty to beating their high school Spanish teacher to death with a baseball bat was underway Thursday with details about the investigation into the killing.
+Ten of Graber’s relatives either read or submitted victim impact statements that described the woman as kind, caring and devoted to her family, students and church.
+Several also blamed Miller and Goodale for the recent death of Graber’s husband, who suffered from cancer but delayed treatment amid his depression over the murder.

+“I hope you open your soul to the lord and maybe ask for forgiveness there first because you’re on a spiral straight to hell,” Graber’s brother-in-law, Jim Graber said while staring at Miller.

-Willard Miller and Jeremy Goodale pleaded guilty in April to the Nov.
-2, 2021, attack on Nohema Graber in a park in Fairfield, Iowa, where the 66-year-old teacher regularly walked after school.
+Miller and Goodale killed Graber on Nov.
+2, 2021, in a park where the teacher routinely walked after school.
 Prosecutors said the teens, who were 16 at the time, were angry at Graber because of a bad grade she had given Miller.

-Miller will be the first sentenced after he pleaded guilty as part of an agreement in which prosecutors recommended a term of between 30 years and life in prison, with the possibility of parole.

-Under Goodale’s agreement to plead guilty, prosecutors recommended a sentence of between 25 years and life with the possibility of parole.
-Goodale’s sentencing is scheduled for August but his lawyers have sought a delay in the hearing.
+Under Goodale’s agreement to plead guilty, prosecutors had recommended a sentence of between 25 years and life with the possibility of parole.
+Goodale’s sentencing is scheduled for August, but his lawyers have sought a delay in the hearing.

-Thursday’s sentencing hearing at the Jefferson County Courthouse in Fairfield initially focused on investigators who described how officers found Graber’s body and social media postings that led them to question and then arrest Miller and Goodale.
-Prosecutors also played recordings of a police interview with Miller and displayed photographs of the crime scene, including graphic images of Graber’s body.
+Thursday’s sentencing hearing at the Jefferson County Courthouse in Fairfield initially focused on investigators who described how officers found Graber’s body.
+They also talked about social media postings that led them to question and then arrest Miller and Goodale.
+Prosecutors also played recordings of police interviews with both teens and displayed photographs of the crime scene, including graphic images of Graber’s body.

 Iowa Division of Criminal Investigation agent Trent Vileta recalled police finding Graber’s body under a tarp in Chautauqua Park.
 A wheelbarrow and railroad tie had been placed over the tarp, making it hard to see the body, with only a shoe and a hand visible.